-- a) the current working capital position and operational requirements; - b) the proposed transaction to acquire Eco Buildings Group Limited, and anticipated fundraise; - c) the proposed business plan for the combined entity; - d) the timing of expected sales receipts and completion of existing orders, as well as collection of outstanding debtors; - e) the sensitivities of forecast sales figures over the next two years; - f) the timing and magnitude of planned capital expenditure; and - g) the level of indebtedness of the company and timing of when such liabilities may fall due, and accordingly the working capital position over the next 18 months.
+- (a) the current working capital position and operational requirements; - (b) the timing of expected sales receipts and completion of existing orders; - (c) the sensitivities of forecast sales figures over the next two years; - (d) the timing and magnitude of planned capital expenditure; and - (e) the level of indebtedness of the company and timing of when such liabilities may fall due, and accordingly the working capital position over the next 18 months.

-The forecasts assume that the transaction to acquire Eco Buildings Group Limited will be completed in 2022 with a planned fundraise.
-The forecasts assume that the Company will execute a new business plan for the combined entity, as described in the strategic report.
-It further assumes that production at the Fox Marble factory will continue to operate in good order.
+In August 2021 the Company is due to repay the existing €1.8 million Gulf Loan Note.
+The Company is already in discussion as to securing an extension to this loan note and is confident that it can secure such a concession, however at this point the arrangements have not yet been finalised.
+The forecasts assume that production at the Prilep and Cervenillë quarries will continue, which were reopened respectively in August and September 2020.
+It further assumes that production at the factory will continue to operate and that recently installed machinery will drive an increase in the rate of production.
 The forecast assumes existing contracts held by the Company will be fulfilled on a timely basis.
-Furthermore, the forecasts assume that sales of block marble will resume as the global effect of the pandemic recedes.
+Further the forecasts assume that sales of block marble will resume during 2021, in line with the reopening of international borders.
 Further the Company is anticipating significant growth in revenue through the realisation of existing sale contracts and offtake agreements as well as from newly generated sales.